-A permit for an accessory dwelling unit that is proposed to be located either partially or wholly within an addition to an existing one-family dwelling or existing accessory building, or is attached to a new one-family dwelling, or is located within a new accessory building, shall not be issued unless it complies with all of the following development standards contained in this Section 35-142.7 Accessory dwelling units located either partially within existing buildings or within new buildings) and in Section 35-142.8 (Additional development standards that apply to accessory dwelling units).
+An accessory dwelling unit proposed either partially or wholly within an addition to an existing single-family or multiple-family dwelling or existing accessory building, or is attached to a new single-family or multiple-family dwelling, or is located within a new accessory building, shall be approved with a Coastal Development Permit when in compliance with all of the following development standards:

-- 1. Accessory to a principal dwelling.
+- 1. Accessory dwelling units allowed in compliance with this Section 35-142.7 shall also comply with the development standards in Section 35-142.8 (Additional development standards that apply to accessory dwelling units). - Accessory dwelling units allowed in compliance with this Section 35-142.7 and proposed on lots in Special Problems Area shall also comply with the requirements in Section 35-142.9 (Accessory dwelling units in Special Problems Areas). - 3.
+Accessory to a principal dwelling.
 If an application for an accessory dwelling unit is submitted for a lot that does not contain a principal dwelling at the time of application, then the application for a principal dwelling shall be submitted in conjunction with an application for an accessory dwelling unit. - a.
 Final building permit inspection for the proposed principal dwelling shall be approved prior to final building permit inspection approval for the accessory dwelling unit.

-2. Appearance and style.
+4. Appearance and style.